-As to the latter, note that Lyft and Uber traditionally tried to avoid liability in these cases with the disclaimer that their drivers were independent contractors as opposed to employees.
-But under a recent California law, both companies have to reclassify their drivers as official employees of their business.
-Now, people hurt in rideshare accidents can attempt to include Uber and Lyft in a personal injury case.2
+As to the latter, Lyft and Uber traditionally try to avoid liability in these cases with the disclaimer that their drivers are independent contractors as opposed to employees.
+Though the law remains in a state of flux as these cases work through the courts.2

-It is important for injury victims to be familiar with the insurance coverage and insurance requirements that applies in Lyft accident claims.
+It is important to be familiar with the insurance coverage and insurance requirements that apply to Lyft accident claims.

-The minimum amount of liability insurance/liability coverage for a non-rideshare driver is:
+The minimum amount of liability insurance/liability coverage for a non-rideshare driver in California is:

 - $15,000 in bodily injury liability per person,

 - $30,000 in bodily injury liability per accident, and

 In contrast, Lyft drivers are required to carry a personal auto insurance policy that covers:

 - $50,000 in bodily injury liability coverage per person,

 - $100,000 in bodily injury liability coverage per accident, and